 Updated building codes

-Building codes are updated every now and then to ensure new homes are built to the latest safety standards.
-If they've been updated since your home was built, that may add to your building costs.
+Building codes are updated periodically to ensure new homes are built according to the latest safety standards.
+If they've been revised since your home was built, this could add to your rebuild costs.

-The Insurance Council of Australia2 estimates that new bushfire building codes can add between $100,000-150,000 to your final cost.

 The costs of rebuilding

 - The style of the building and type of finishes you’ll be including.

 - Where your property is located.
 If it’s tricky to reach or on a slope, your costs could increase.